firozzer/WhatsApp-Scheduler/README.md

 # WhatsApp-Scheduler

-Watch it in aktion: https://www.youtube.com/watch?v=iwT5KKVJf6Y

-Schedule WhatsApp messages using Telegram Bot + Python.
-Basically the Python script opens up WhatsApp Web & sends your message by interacting with the page using Selenium.
+<b>tl;dr:</b> the Python script opens up WhatsApp Web & sends your message by interacting with the page using Selenium.
 NOTE: This project works only for a single user.
 Not sure how to go about implementing multi-user functionality.

+Watch it in aktion: https://www.youtube.com/watch?v=iwT5KKVJf6Y

 # Follow these steps to get it up & running: